-Venice is a city of northeastern Italy and the capital of the Veneto region, which also known as the city of tourist due to tourist attraction.
+Venice is a city in northeastern Italy and the capital of the Veneto region, which also known as the city of tourist due to tourist attraction.
 It is hard to find where to start.
 Just roam for a few hours traveling through its charming little streets and passageways, walking beside its canals, and finding its secret corners may be the best way.

 At every turn, you will see something amazing, and you want to click a photo as a part of your memories collection.
 No matter where this roaming takes you, it is easy to find your way back to the Grand Canal and Piazza San Marco.